 There are no restrictions.
 The S-Bahn is running a full service.

 The precautionary recommendations of the Robert Koch Institute also apply to the trains of the S-Bahn Berlin.
-The trains are cleaned daily and intensively.
+The trains are cleaned intensively every day.

 From now on, automatic opening of the passenger doors can occur at every stop on the platform.

-In order to limit the spread of the coronavius, more and more doors are being opened automatically.
+In order to limit the spread of coronavirus, more and more doors are being opened automatically.
 This means that in many cases it will no longer be necessary for the passenger to press the button.

 Please note that the doors may open without warning and please inform other passengers if necessary.

 At present with the spread of coronavirus, we refer to the existing VBB tariff §10 paragraph 4 part A VBB tariff regulations (only available in german), which state, that it is possible in special or unforeseen cases to obtain a refund on an unused or partially used VBB season ticket, provided that the ticket is returned to us.